A Child's Concept of Death

 Grief and Bereavement

 A terminally ill child is a child who has no expectation of cure from his or her disease or illness, but who requires as much care and comfort as can be provided.
 Knowing what a dying child understands about his or her condition, as well as fears, feelings, emotions, and physical changes that occur, may help family manage the final process better.

 The emotional, physical, and spiritual impact a dying child has on a family and community cannot be measured.
 Understanding how children at different ages and developmental levels view death and dying may help to alleviate many of the fears and uncertainties associated with this process.

-It is a natural response for parents, relatives, and friends to protect a dying child from the impact of a diagnosis.
+It is a natural response for parents, relatives, and friends to want to protect a dying child from the impact of a diagnosis.
 What and how much to tell a child depends on many variables, including culture and ethnic background, the family structure and available support, and the individual characteristics of the child and family.